 Where to Stay in Zurich

-Zurich has so many different hotels ranging from luxury accommodations to budget friendly hostels.
+Zurich has so many different hotels ranging from luxury accommodations to budget friendly hostels that are perfect for your ultimate Switzerland travel itinerary.
 Here are some great options regardless of your budget.

 The Dolder Grand – A luxury hotel located on the mountain above Zurich.
 Even if you opt not to stay at The Dolder Grand because it’s $$$$, I would highly recommend enjoying a day at their spa.
 You can purchase day admissions and it’s definitely worth it.
 Such a great way to decompress after a long flight.